wcheswick/lifegen/README.md

 \

-Computing whether a cell in a new generation of life is set

-is a simple bit of counting neighbors and some easy logic.
-We only

-need to count the neighbors, then do some shifting, masking, and simple

-logical operations to decide whether the cell is set in the next generation.
+Computing whether a cell in a new generation of life is set is a simple bit of counting neighbors and some easy logic.
+We only need to count the neighbors, then do some shifting, masking, and simple logical operations to decide whether the cell is set in the next generation.

 \

 We have to count the neighbors, which may reach 8, which needs 4 bits.
-We don’t
+We don't
 want to deal with a carry bit: these are 4-bit unsigned integers.
 Therefore,
 we can do every 4 bits in a long integer at once, with single operations on the integer.
 Shift and repeat four times, and one has the answer.

 \

-There are no conditionals here: the simple logic does that for us, meaning that computing

-any arena of life cells up to the word size minus 2 (I don’t care about stuff beyond the edge)

-will take the exact same number of CPU cycles.
+There are no conditionals here: the simple logic does that for us, meaning that computing any arena of life cells up to the word size minus 2 (I don't care about stuff beyond the edge) will take the exact same number of CPU cycles.

 \

-Originally I wrote this for the CDC 6400 in assembler around 1972, shortly after Conway’s

-life had emerged as a rage.
-He recently told me that the US government told him that

-about 2 million man-hours of government workers’ time was spent on this.
+Originally I wrote this for the CDC 6400 in assembler around 1972, shortly after Conway's life had emerged as a rage.
+He recently told me that the US government told him that about 2 million man-hours of government workers’ time was spent on this.